NewFormat logo

 PDF/UA - Icon

-Common methods for the creation of accessible PDF documents:
+There are three common methods for the creation of accessible PDF documents.

-software like Microsoft Word, Adobe InDesign, Adobe Acrobat,
+like Microsoft Word, Microsoft PowerPoint, Adobe InDesign, Adobe Acrobat,

 If the conversion software does a good job,

-• The indirect method based on an existing PDF file:
+• The indirect method based on existing PDF file:

 During this process you tag every relevant content element and